170 YEARS IN NORTH AMERICA

-All three breeds come in black, dun or red.
+All four breeds come in black, dun or red.
 Each breed is registered in a separate section of the Canadian Galloway Herd Book.
 The Galloway section of the Canadian Herd Book is the oldest continuously closed Galloway herd book in the world.

 HISTORY OF GALLOWAYS IN CANADA

 The Graham brothers of Vaughan Township, Ontario, Canada first introduced the Galloway breed into North America in 1853.
 In 1866, Galloways were first imported into the United States.
 In 1872, with the formation of the Ontario Galloway Herd Book, the first registrations of Galloways in Canada took place.
 Following this Canadian initiative, in 1882 Galloway breeders in Canada and the United States combined to form the North American Galloway Association which was incorporated under Ontario’s “Agricultural and Arts Act”.

 The American breeders went their own way in 1902, forming the American Galloway Breeders’ Association.
 As a result, the Canadian breeders formed their own association in 1905, the “North American Galloway Breeders’ Association”, under Canada’s “Livestock Pedigree Act”.
 The constitution of the “N.A.G.B.A.” stated that the Association would maintain a closed Herd Book and that all registrations and transfers would be recorded by the Canadian National Livestock Records.
 This continues to this day under the successor organization, the Canadian Livestock Records Corporation.
 In 1939, the North American Galloway Breeders’ Association was renamed the Canadian Galloway Association.